 Actor Cameron O’Neil was named Second Place Winner in the Chapter Drama competition, and received a prize of $1,000.

 "[Acting] allows me to be myself through a different person.
 It’s like this is me, but this also isn’t me–that’s what’s fun about it."

 --Cameron O'Neil, interviewed in St. Louis Magazine

 Since 1944, the National Society of Arts and Letters (NSAL) has recognized and encouraged young artists by sponsoring competitions and scholarships.
 They offer significant monetary awards of up to $12,000, and the opportunity to be judged by nationally-known professionals in each field.
 The NSAL competitions include the National Annual Awards Competition, which rotates each year between Drama, Musical Theater, Dance, or Instrumental Music.
 The Dorothy Lincoln Smith Classical Voice Competition is designed for emerging professionals in a highly competitive field.
 The Naomi Rabb Winston Scholarship in Two-Dimensional Art and the Shirley Rabb Winston Scholarship in Classical Voice support the training of young artists.
+NSAL scholarships support summer intensive study at the School of the Art Institute of Chicago.
 The CalArts Scholarship supports study at the California Institute of the Arts, and the NSAL Young Writers' Fund supports study at the Iowa Young Writers' Studio.
 The Saint Louis Chapter of NSAL also offers Artist Support grants of up to $1,000.

 For more information, including age eligibility and application deadlines, click on the links above.